hjhernandez3/hjhernandez3/README.md

 Her technical skill set includes R, Python, SQL, MATLAB, C++/C#, and Go.
 She has experience developing data visualization projects using the ggplot2 library, RShiny applications, and Power BI, among others.

-In addition to academic work, she performs with UTEP's musical ensembles including Mariachi Los Mineros and the UTEP Flute Choir.
-She currently serves as a Ph.D.
+In addition to academic work, she performed with UTEP's musical ensembles including Mariachi Los Mineros and the UTEP Flute Choir.
+She previously served as a Ph.D.
 Research Associate at UTEP and a Math/Statistics Tutor at El Paso Community College.
+Currently open to data science roles and research collaborations in machine learning, network science, and data visualization

 For inquiries or collaborations, she can be reached at hjhernandez2016@gmail.com.